ParasDangi/Python_Projects/README.md

 # Python
-There are several Projects available here................... install the requirments of packages by us pip install
+There are several Projects available here................... install the requirments of packages by using pip install